nonmodernist/magic-lantern/README.md

 ## 🗂️ Legacy Tools

 Curious about the origins?
 The `legacy/` directory contains the original tools that inspired Magic Lantern.
-Built for a specific project (Hollywood Regionalism), they include features like HTML dashboards and interactive bibliography management!
+Built for a specific project (Hollywood Regionalism, a digital research archive built in Zola), they include features like HTML dashboards and interactive bibliography management!

 ## 🤝 Contributing